Browse tips

 NozomuNoto creates Japanese-inspired digital planners, notebooks, stickers, and e-reader PDFs for people who want useful pages that still work in real life.

-Yume Techo is built with dated yearly, monthly, weekly, daily, Life Planner, Planner Pages, and Template Pages so one planner can hold study, work, home, ADHD-friendly resets, lists, and creative projects without adding paper bulk.
+Yume Techo is built with dated yearly, monthly, weekly, daily, Life Planner, Planner Pages, and Template Pages so one planner can hold study, work, home, ADHD-friendly routines, lists, and creative projects without adding paper bulk.

 New to digital planning?
 Start there, use the Help Center for setup help, or browse NozomuNoto products when you are ready to choose your planner.